Default view

 • in case of a passed midterm, students may review their test at the end of their next practical.

 At the end of the semester, students must pass the final exam, which consists of a written and an oral part.
+Students who achieve at least an average of 90,0% on the midterms of Pharmacology 1 and 2 (4 midterms in total) will be exempted from the written part of the final exam.

 The written exam is obligatory.
 There are no consequences of 1 failed written exam, but after 2 unsuccessful written exams a fail (1) mark is applied.
 The oral exam can only be taken after successfully passing the written part.
 The written exam is successful in case of achieving at least 60%.

 On the oral exam, two topics must be drawn by the students.
 For passing the exam, both topics must be known on a satisfactory level.
-The final grade will be based on the performance on the oral exam, result of the written part does not affect it.
+The final grade will be based on the performance on the oral exam.
+The result of the written part does not affect it.
 The oral exam cannot be successful without knowing the most important drug names marked on the drug list previously provided by the Department.
 All topics on the oral exam must be started with listing the relevant drug names, at least the marked, main substances.
 However, knowing these drug names alone is not enough for passing the oral exam!

 In case of diseases, missing the oral exam can be accepted, but only if there is written notice to the Department not latest than on the day of the exam, and a medical certificate is provided in 5 working days.

 If a successful written exam is followed by a failed oral exam, the written part doesn’t need to be repeated in the current semester.
-However, if the subject must be retaken in a later semesters, the written exam must also be repeated.
+However, if the course must be retaken in a later semester, the written exam must also be repeated.
 Furthermore, starting from the 2022/23/2 semester, all previously passed written exams became invalid, regardless of their date.
 Therefore, all students (normal, retake and inactive) must start the final exam with the written part.

 In case of general questions about education, please contact dr. Dóra Kovács (kovacs.dora@univet.hu).